bkpsu/NodeMCU-Home-Automation-Sensor/README.md

 # Program sensor
 Just follow the video below to program the sensor in Arduino IDE using the code provided in this repository.

+**Note** Since this video was posted, I updated the code to use the WiFiManager library and allow the ESP8266 to create its own access point (AP).
+This means you no longer have to specify the Wifi SSID or password in the code.
+Simply load the code onto the ESP8266, power it on, and look for it in your phone's WiFI settings.
+Once you connect to it, it will handle connecting to your home's Wifi via a web-based process.
+This takes one step away from the programming procedure, but please still watch the video below to understand how the different options affect the sensor's operation.

 [![Arduino Programming Video](https://img.youtube.com/vi/uDsnqi1Vl4U/0.jpg)](https://img.youtube.com/vi/uDsnqi1Vl4U)

 # Connect to openHAB and Calibrate